mmmuscus/Shadow-Functions-Engine/README.md

 ### 2.1.2.
 The game loop
 #### 2.1.2.1.
 Keeping the loop going, storing input and information from the last frame
 ###### This section was last checked in the 1.0.0. version of the engine
-After the [initialization](#211-initialization), the game loop is started.
-The first thing it does is to wait for the set amount of time before doing anything:
+After the [initialization](#211-initialization), the game loop is started:
 ```cpp
 Sleep(sleepTime);
 ```
+The first thing it does is to wait for the set amount of time before doing anything.
 Next it deals with incoming input.
 Setting back all the bools to false that store the input from the 5 different keys, then getting the button information from the keyboard for each and acting accordingly.
 The escape key is set up to be the one that exits out of the game, so if its pressed the gameloop terminates.
-If however the escape key is not pressed, we cancel out any input that would be contradictody, such as moving right and left at the same time:
+If however the escape key is not pressed, we cancel out any input that would be contradictody, such as moving right and left at the same time.
 ```cpp
 isWPressed = false;
 isAPressed = false;